 Anders Hejlsberg is a popular Danish programming engineer born on 2nd December 1960.
 He designed many popular and successful programming languages as well as development tools.
-Andres was an original author of the Turbo Pascal and key architect of Delphi.
+Anders was the original author of the Turbo Pascal and a key architect of Delphi.
 Currently, he is working for Microsoft company as a lead architect of C# & core developer at TypeScript.

 Early & Career Life

-Andres Hejlsberg with his partners ran the computer store that was located in Copenhagen & marketed accounting systems.
-The company, PolyData, was a key distributor for various Microsoft products of Denmark that put it at Borland.
+Anders Hejlsberg with his partners ran the computer store located in Copenhagen & marketed accounting systems.
+The company, PolyData, was a key distributor for various Microsoft products in Denmark that put it at Borland.
 Hejlsberg and Philippe Kahn met first in 1986.
 For those initial years, Jensen Niels, who was Borland’s founder and majority shareholder, had handled this relationship between Borland & PolyData successfully.